xlladdins/xll/docs/Excel4Macros/PROTECT.DOCUMENT.md

 4.0.
 To protect the window placement and structure of workbooks in Microsoft Excel version 5.0 or later, see WORKBOOK.PROTECT.

--   If windows is TRUE, Microsoft Excel prevents a workbook\'s windows
+  - > If windows is TRUE, Microsoft Excel prevents a workbook's windows
     > from being moved or sized.

--   If windows is FALSE or omitted, Microsoft Excel removes protection
+  - > If windows is FALSE or omitted, Microsoft Excel removes protection
     > if the correct password is supplied.

 >